CDLUC3/docker-tutorial/session1/index.md

 ## What can I do with Docker?

-Docker allows you to run many different applications, operating system shells, and programming language environments from your computure.
+Docker allows you to run many different applications, operating system shells, and programming language environments from your computer.
 This is done by locating a *Docker Image* of interest to you and running that image as a *Docker Container*.

 ## Sample Docker Images to Get Started